 - After mating, the females become pregnant and their gestation period lasts for 226 to 232 days.

 - A single baby is born who completely depends on its mother for food and protection.

-- Mother feeds the baby with her own milk and rides it on her back when she is foraging or walking.
+- The mother feeds the baby with her milk and rides it on her back when she is foraging or walking.